home-assistant/frontend/gallery/src/pages/brand/logo.markdown

 ## Using the right variant

 The pretty blue logo with a background shadow, pictured top left, is our primary logo.
-It should only be used with black, white, and non-duotoned photography.
+It should only be used with black, white, and non-duotone photography.

 When needed you can use our logo without a shadow, as seen as the second variant.